 Inside is the dazzling Oriente Station by Santiago Calatrava, as well as L-o-and the Oceanarium.

 R. Ruben A. Leitão 17A

 Right in the heart of historic Lisbon, this splashy cocktail bar has an almost intimidatingly comprehensive catalogue of mixed drinks, set inside a chic modern interior with plush red details.

 A must-visit for any artistic guru, this concept design centre features shopping as well as atmospheric eateries, start-ups, advertising companies, communications teams, artists, and temporary exhibitors who are using this space as a pop-up art gallery.

-Finally, there's one act of utter self reward that no trip to Lisboa is complete without - the mandatory and delicious Pastel de Nata.
-You should do this at the almost institutional, Casa Pasteis De Belem.
-At this centuries-old coffee house Lord Byron and Goethe enjoyed coffee, while it’s rumored that Richard Wagner and Franz Liszt once met for pastries.
+Finally, there's one act of utter self-reward that no trip to Lisboa is complete without - the mandatory and delicious Pastel de Nata.
+You should do this at the almost institutional Casa Pasteis De Belem.
+At this centuries-old coffee house, Lord Byron and Goethe enjoyed coffee, while it’s rumoured that Richard Wagner and Franz Liszt once met for pastries.